-Features Description Call forward Use the number that will receive calls when call forward is enabled on the phone.
+Features Description Call forward Use the number that receives calls when call forward is enabled on the phone.
 Use the Self Care portal to set up more complicated call forward functions, for example, when your line is busy.
-Additional phones Specify additional phones (your mobile and other phones) that you want to use to make and receive calls with the same directory numbers as your desk phone.
+Additional phones Specify the additional phones such as your mobile phone that you want to use to make and receive calls with the same directory numbers as your desk phone.
 You can also define blocked and preferred contacts to restrict or allow calls from certain numbers to be sent to your mobile phone.
-When you set up additional phones, you can also set up these features: Single number reach-Specify whether the additional phone should ring when someone calls your desk phone.
-Mobile calls-If the additional phone is a mobile phone, you can set it up to allow you to transfer mobile calls to your desk phone or desk phone calls to your mobile phone.
+When you set up additional phones, you can also set up these features: • Single number reach-Specify whether the additional phone should ring when someone calls your desk phone. • Mobile calls-If the additional phone is a mobile phone, you can set it up to allow you to transfer mobile calls to your desk phone or desk phone calls to your mobile phone.
 Speed dial Assign phone numbers to speed-dial numbers so that you can quickly call that person.